Mammography uses X-rays to create images of the breast. These images are called mammograms.

 Some centers may give you the results of your mammogram at the time of your screening.
 Otherwise, it may take up to 2 weeks to get your results.

-If you do not get your results within 2 weeks, contact your health care provider or the mammography center.
+If you don't get your results within 2 weeks, contact your health care provider or the mammography center.

 Don’t assume the results were normal because you didn’t get a report.
 Follow-up to make sure you get your results.